Cutting back on eating bread

 However, some find it challenging to change the habit of wanting to “hold a sandwich.”
 Here are a few tricks I used, when I was weaning myself of sandwich-eating over thirty years ago . . .

 Use these as your bread slices.
-It may take a bit of practice to slice thinly enough (or work with a toaster that can't accommodate thin slices) but you’ll soon perfect your own technique.
+It may take a bit of practice to slice them thinly enough or your toaster may not be able to accommodate thin slices.
+But you’ll soon perfect your own technique.
 I like to spread these “slices” with avocado and stuff lots of spinach, kale, Swiss chard, etc., between them.

-You can also cut lengthwise thin slices of a large zucchini as your 'bread slices.'
+You can also cut a large zucchini in lengthwise thin slices to use as 'bread slices.'

 Many are familiar with using lettuce or cabbage or even Swiss Chard as “wraps” to create another type of hand-held sandwich.
 Or here’s a recipe I created for a 'wrap': Whisk together ¼ cup egg whites (or use one whole egg instead) and about 1 tablespoon of ground chia seed or ground flax seed.
 Or you could use one tablespoon of your favourite herbs, like oregano or basil (another option: use 1/2 TB herbs and 1/2 TB flax or chia).
 Lightly oil a round dinner plate, then slowly and evenly pour the egg mixture onto it, being sure the watery-mixture forms an even, round shape on the plate.
 Microwave for about 2 minutes.
 Let it cool slightly before wrapping in your favourite stuffings.